 As his mom, I know there would have been telltale signs throughout the day.
 But they’re small clues that can be easily missed, as he would have been largely compliant, so therefore no one would have realized there was any problem.
 But I know as the day progressed, his complexion would have become paler as the energy sapped out of him with each passing hour.

 He may have struggled to eat his lunch due to high anxiety.
 A nervous giggle would have squeaked out when his teachers tried to speak to him.
 He would have put his head down on the table during lessons, or possibly rocked back and forward on his chair to calm himself down.
 And as the pressure mounted and the clock ticked toward home time, there may have even been some finger picking and sleeve chewing.

 My son shows these signs of stress through his body language and gestures.
 He can’t always communicate his needs verbally, so they can get missed.
 And to be honest, I don’t think he’s able to recognize this rising pressure himself until it’s too late most of the time.

-The delayed effect can be a common challenge facing many children on the autism spectrum.
+The can be a common challenge facing many children on the autism spectrum.
 Some children are able to contain their feelings all day at school, with the teacher blissfully unaware there’s a problem.
 However, the stress hormones are slowly building and building inside these kids.
 This creates a Jekyll and Hyde sort of situation that can put incredible pressure on families — especially if teachers don’t understand or believe what the parents are telling them.
 So let’s think about it this way for a minute…